Chevy Cobalt years to avoid — most common problems

 Chevy had good intentions for the Cobalt, manifested in what was promised on the vehicle.
 However, when you get past the nostalgia of the services you are offered for such a low price, you find many issues hiding underneath.

 The first model for the Cobalt was not so enticing.
-It had over 1,000 complaints and six recalls.
+It had over 1,000 complaints and three recalls for each of the worst-rated years.
 It was intended to be a fresh start and a replacement for two other vehicles Chevy discontinued, but it did not quite match the beat.

 Drivers remember this first model for its frequent power steering problems, which scares most drivers.
 The power steering motor was defective, causing drivers to lose power while driving.
 Most times, this loss of control caused an incident or, in some unfortunate cases, an entire accident.